-The MBA program in Austria consists of 15 courses, or 45 credit credits:
+The Executive MBA in Europe program consists of 15 courses, or 45 credit credits:

 Today’s executives are faced with the shifting demographic forces impacting consumer behaviors in a global marketplace.
 The ability for organizations to plan, build, manage and grow ethical and profitable customer relationships is more important than ever.